 Start by filling your bowl (or packable container) with two big handfuls of greens.
 Mixed greens, spinach, arugula, and kale are my favorites – but any lettuce or leafy green will work!

 2. Add Grains

 Add 1/2 cup cooked whole grains to your salad.
 I like using microwave plain brown rice or leftover grains from dinner to keep this fast and easy.
 You can also cook up a batch of brown rice, quinoa, barley, or any other whole grain to use in salads for the week, though!

 3. Add Beans or Legumes

 Add in 1/2 cup of cooked beans or legumes.
-If you’re using canned beans (which I always do – so easy!), just drain and rinse your beans before adding them in.
+Dry beans are really affordable, or if you’re using canned beans, just drain and rinse your beans before adding them in.
 I especially love chickpeas, black beans, lentils, and frozen/thawed edamame here.
 Beans are packed with protein and fiber, so this is a great way to give the meal staying power without needing to have meat on hand.

 4. Top with Veggies